 About the Instructor

 Kathy Kirchoefer has over ten years' experience shaking the "sillies" out of librarians at trainings and inspiring others to develop programs for babies and the grown-ups who love them.
 She started leading baby storytimes in 1998, and continues to introduce babies to the wonders of books, and their caregivers to all the bouncing, tickling, and cuddling that goes along with it.
-She currently heads the children’s department at a large suburban public library in Maryland.
+She is currently head of the Children's Department at the Henderson County Public Library in western North Carolina.